-Dear Chair Maloney and Ranking Member Jordan:
+Dear Chairman Johnson and Ranking Member Peters:

 On behalf of the nation's state legislatures, I write to you to express the National Conference of State Legislatures' (NCSL) concerns regarding two issues of grave importance to states-U.S. Census Bureau delays and their state impact on redistricting and the bureau's use of differential privacy as its statistical method for protecting individual data.
-These two issues present a conundrum for many states-Census delays present serious hurdles for states constrained by state concerns regarding the accuracy of the data they will receive.
-NCSL respectfully asks that the Census Bureau engage in meaningful consultation with states to work through state concerns with Census delays and amend the differential privacy algorithm to provide states with total population at the block level.
-We ask that Congress provide frequent and comprehensive oversight of bureau operations to ensure best practices and appropriate consultation with states on Census issues.
+These two issues present a conundrum for many states-Census delays present serious hurdles for states constrained by state constitutional and statutory requirements for districting and elections.
+The use of differential privacy has caused state concerns regarding the accuracy of the data they will receive.
+NCSL respectfully asks that Congress provide frequent and comprehensive oversight of bureau operations to ensure best practices and appropriate consultation with states on Census issues.

 NCSL greatly values the close working relationship we have had with the U.S. Census Bureau throughout the decades.
 The Redistricting Data Office staff has provided its expertise to our membership several times per year throughout the decade.
-Most recently the bureau has become a sponsor of this year's redistricting seminar series.
-We appreciate our strong connection with the bureau as a whole, and with the Redistricting and Voting Rights Data Office in particular.
+Most recently the bureau has become a sponsor of NCSL's redistricting series.
+We appreciate our strong connection with the bureau as a whole.